 A detection rule test consists of:

-dataset_inline - a list of JSON log events for the test
+- a list of JSON log events for the testexpected_detection_result

 Detection rules will not sync if there are failing tests.